Forest School Subject Leader

 At Forest School all participants are viewed as:

 This learner-centred approach interweaves with the ever-changing moods and marvels, potential and challenges of the natural world through the seasons to fill every Forest School session and programme with discovery and difference.
 Yet each programme does also share a common set of principles, aimed at ensuring that all learners experience the cumulative and lasting benefits that quality Forest School offers.

 These principles were first articulated by the Forest School Community in 2002.
 They were reviewed in 2011 and sent out for a 5-month consultation to Forest School networks and practitioners in all UK nations.
 They were published on the Institute for Outdoor Learning Forest School SIG page in Feb 2012, and in the minutes of the GB trainers’ network.

 This ethos creates learning communities where deep-level learning and progression are the norm.

 (What is Forest School? extracted from The Forest School Association. www.forestschoolassociation.org)

 We aim to provide children with a natural learning environment, that offers opportunities and experiences, along with the time and space to develop and learn through hands-on experiences, risk taking and choice to initiate their own learning.

 Fairmeadows Forest School Aim 2020

-Fairmeadows Forest School aims to offer every child the opportunity of a regular Forest School learning programme over their school year with our qualified Forest School Practitioner.
-In addition the Forest School provision, can be used for outdoor cross curricular learning and children are able to apply their new learning within the classroom
+Fairmeadows Forest School aims to offer every child the opportunity of a regular Forest School learning programme over their school years with our qualified Forest School Practitioner, Miss Peace.
+In addition the Forest School provision, can be used for outdoor cross curricular learning and children are able to apply their new learning within the classroom.

 What happens at Forest School?